 Tel: +44 (0)114 222 7839

 Matt is an alumnus of the department, having completed a Masters degree here in 1996 and a PhD in 2000.
-He is now a senior lecturer in the department and Second Year Tutor.
-He has previously acted as Editor of the international journal, Sports Engineering.
+He is now a Reader in the department, a Senior Fellow of the Higher Education Academy and has previously acted as editor of the international journal, Sports Engineering.

 Dr Gwen Reilly BSc DPhil

 Dr Gwendolen Reilly was appointed as Lecturer in Tissue Engineering in 2004.
 Previously she was a Research Assistant Professor in Bioengineering at the University of Illinois, Chicago.
 She has undertaken post-doctoral research at the University of Pennsylvania, Pennsylvania State College of Medicine and the Swiss Federal Institute of Technology.
 Gwen received her DPhil in Biology at the University of York, specializing in bone biomechanics.